bodo-ai/PyDough/documentation/functions.md

 ### SMALLEST

 The `SMALLEST` function returns the smallest value from the set of values it is called on.
 It can take in a variable number of arguments, but at least one argument is required.
-If any of the arguments are NULL, the function will return NULL.
+If any of the arguments are `NULL`, the function will return `NULL`.

 ```py
 TPCH.CALCULATE(